mohit15-web/InterviewReadywithAI/README.md

 # 📄 Resume Builder Website

 ## 🌟 Overview
 This project is a web application for creating professional resumes.
-It allows users to input their personal, educational, and professional details in a user-friendly interface and generates a formatted resume document.
+It allows users to input their personal, educational, and professional details in a user-friendly interface and generates a formatted resume document,after generating resume you can download and print it , also you can see job suggestions and project suggestions based on your skills.

 ## Demo 🎥